Draco (legislator): Council of Four Hundred

 Draco introduced the lot-chosen Council of Four Hundred, distinct from the Areopagus, which evolved in later constitutions to play a large role in Athenian democracy.
 Aristotle notes that Draco, while having the laws written, merely legislated for an existing unwritten Athenian constitution such as setting exact qualifications for eligibility for office.

-Draco extended the franchise to all free men who could furnish themselves with a set of military equipment.
+According to Aristotle, Draco extended the franchise to all free men who could furnish themselves with a set of military equipment.
+However, this claim is not based on the authentic tradition, thus untrue as claimed by Welwei in 1998.
 They elected the Council of Four Hundred from among their number; nine archons and the treasurers were drawn from persons possessing an unencumbered property of not less than ten minas, the generals (strategoi) and commanders of cavalry (hipparchoi) from those who could show an unencumbered property of not less than a hundred minas and had children born in lawful wedlock over ten years of age.
 Thus, in the event of their death, their estate could pass to a competent heir.
 These officers were required to hold to account the prytanes (councillors), strategoi (generals) and hipparchoi (cavalry officers) of the preceding year until their accounts had been audited.
 "The Council of Areopagus was guardian of the laws, and kept watch over the magistrates to see that they executed their offices in accordance with the laws.
 Any person who felt himself wronged might lay an information before the Council of Areopagus, on declaring what law was broken by the wrong done to him.
 But, as has been said before, loans were secured upon the persons of the debtors, and the land was in the hands of a few."

+Legacy

+Because of his infamous legal code, Draco is the eponym of the adjective draconian (often capitalized), which describes not only excessively severe or cruel legislation, but also any such punishment or rule.
+With reference to legislation, the word has been used in this sense in English since 1777.

+On the south frieze of the courtroom of the United States Supreme Court Building, designed by Adolph Alexander Weinman, Draco is depicted as one in a procession of the "great lawgivers of history."
+Owing to his controversial legacy, the inclusion of Draco in the frieze was questioned by The Atlantic.

+Punishments for breaking the code of laws created by Draco were severe, often death.
+The term "draconian", meaning excessively severe, thus derives from Draco's name and his law code.
+It is often applied to laws or other government measures.